andrewkess/ligonier-trivia-game/README.md

 - NextJS
 - TypeScript
-- Correct implementation of a state manager
+- Correct implementation of a state manager (useState)
-- Correct implementation of a navigation solution
+- Correct implementation of a navigation solution (built-in page navigation)
-- Componentization
+- Componentization (Quiz, Results components)
 - Communication in the repo and/or code
-- Best practices with API calls and data
+- Best practices with API calls and data (fetch)
-- Separation of concerns between business and UI logic
+- Separation of concerns between business and UI logic (business logic saved in hooks)